 No it doesn’t.

 Your treatment will take place at the clinic where your recipient’s fertility Dr is based.
 We will only know which clinic you are donating at if/when you are selected.
-The clinics we work with can be found here.
+To see which clinics we work with click here.